uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/Ray/CAPlotRef.png   "CAPlotRef"){#fig:wTOcfig5 width="500px"}

 In addition to the w/c, the compressive strength against age can also be referenced to established standards.
 Figure @fig:wTOcfig5 shows that concrete compressive strength increases significantly in the first four weeks from casting and increases gradually thereafter.
 The same trend illustrated in Figure @fig:wTOcfig4 can be seen in Figure @fig:wTOcfig5.

+All these observations gathered from the general trends and the in-depth relationships will be used to improve our different models, by utilizing techniques like feature selection, that we will discuss in the following sections.

 ## Predictive Modeling Plan {.page_break_before}